russelltheprogrammer/russelltheprogrammer/README.md

 + <a href="https://monteithtaxcpa.com"/>MonteithTaxCPA.com</a>

-+ <a href="https://www.drifters.io/">Various Projects With the CodeDrifters, a technology business</a>
++ <a href="https://www.drifters.io/">CodeDrifters</a> - Various projects with CodeDrifters which is a technology company that builds technology for a variety of different industries

 + A lot of work projects are not included because a separate GitHub account is used